david618/dcosadmin/installation/offline/README.md

 $ sudo bash cluster_cmd_azure.sh 1 5 1 'sudo yum install -y ipset unzip libtool-ltdl libseccomp policycoreutils-python'
 </pre>

-## Move Apps to Agents
+## Move Apps

-To install without a local docker repo; move the exported docker apps to each agent.
+The Azure Servers had a small root partition.
+It was necessary to move these to a larger partition created by default on these Azure servers mounted at /mtn/resource/azureuser.

 <pre>
 $ sudo mkdir /mnt/resource/azureuser